Vocational Professionals Header

 To apply, log into your CVRP profile & submit an application.

-4. Submit proof of completion of the mandatory Government of Canada National Occupational Classification (NOC) Tutorial; &
+4. Submit completion of the Government of Canada National Occupational Classification (NOC) Tutorial; &

-An applicant achieves certification following a successful TSA Peer Review & Oral Examination within 1 year of application submission.
+An applicant achieves certification following a successful quiz (70%) & written TSA (up to 2 revisions) peer review within 1 year of application submission.

 The Registrant’s profile is updated on the Public Registry to display certification status(s).